MCT-master/mct-master.github.io/_posts/2019-04-01-MoCap-Recap-My-two-weeks-recap-of-a-Motion-Tracking-workshop.md

 ---
 layout: post
-title: MoCap Recap - My two weeks recap of a Motion Tracking workshop
+title: MoCap Recap - Two weeks recap of a Motion Tracking workshop
 date: 2019-04-01 21:45:00 +0200
-categories: Music-related Motion Tracking
+categories: Motion-Tracking
 author: Guy Sion
 image: \assets\img\guysion\ashane-mocap.jpg
-excerpt: "During weeks 10-11 I attended the Music related motion tracking course (MCT4043) as part of the MCT program.
+excerpt: "During weeks 10-11 we attended the Music related motion tracking course (MCT4043) as part of the MCT program.
-The week started with the installation of the OptiTrack system in Oslo, placement of cameras, connecting wires to hubs and software installation and setup.
-I got familiar with the Motive:Body software and was able to run calibrations, set and label markers, record motion data, export it in a correct way and experiment with sonifying the results with both recorded and streamed motion capture data."
+The week started with the installation of the OptiTrack system in Oslo, placement of cameras, connecting wires to hubs and software installation and setup. we got familiar with the Motive:Body software and was able to run calibrations, set and label markers, record motion data, export it in a correct way and experiment with sonifying the results with both recorded and streamed motion capture data."
 Keywords: Motion Caption, Movment, MoCap, Gestures, Virtual DJ, OptiTrack